50th Battalion (Calgary), CEF: Lens and Passchendaele

 After Vimy the 50th Battalion, with the rest of the Canadian Corps, started preparations for the Battle of Hill 70.
 They fought the Germans in the streets of Lens and in the generating plant, which a group of Germans had fortified.
 After a hard-fought battle there, the Canadians gained a reputation as elite or storm troops.
 During this battle, they were taken out of the line for a little bit, and put into billets.
 They stayed with French families in their remaining small houses.

 Field Marshal Sir Douglas Haig then ordered them into the heavy fighting at Liévin and Hill 65 in June and July 1917.
 After suffering low casualty rates, the Canadians were ordered to one of the costliest battles in the war, the Third Battle of Ypres.
 The Canadians suffered 16,000 dead and many more wounded, while 50th Battalion lost a quarter of their fighting men.
 The Canadian Corps was successful, however, capturing the village of Passchendaele.
 After the battle at Passchendaele, the Canadians finally got a break and they had Christmas dinner at Château de la Haie.
 During the initial stages of the German spring offensive that was launched in early 1918, the 50th Battalion, along with the other Canadian units, was out of the line conducting training and, as a result, missed the heaviest part of the fighting.

 1918

 Kaiser's Battle

 During this German offensive, dedicated to the German Kaiser, the Germans managed to penetrate the Allied front lines and push them back almost all the way to Paris, but the Allies took advantage of the barrier provided by the Marne River situated just outside Paris, where they subsequently managed to halt the German advance.
-The Germans, wasted after having to sacrifice a large amount of their troops during the offensive, could not withstand the strong Allied push that followed and which ultimately brought about an end to the war.
+The Germans, wasted after having to sacrifice a large number of their troops during the offensive, could not withstand the strong Allied push that followed and which ultimately brought about an end to the war.